PhantomInsights/tweet-transcriber/README.md

 To extract the values from the tweet HTML source I used `BeautifulSoup` and studied where I could reliably find the values I needed, such as the number of likes, retweets, replies and the timestamp.

-It is very important to look for the tweet that has `jumbo` in its class name since it is the linked tweet.
+It is very important to look for the tweet that has `jumbo` in its class name since it is the linked one.

 ```python
 soup = BeautifulSoup(html, "html.parser")